barcek/thru.js/README.md

 To generate the demo project, in the root directory run `npm run build` or `tsc`, as described above, then `cd demo` to enter the 'demo' directory.
 There, with the compiled TypeScript in the 'dist' folder, it should be possible to run `node ../dist/index.js` to generate the project, followed by `npm install` to install the dependencies.
 Once installed, the command `node src/app.js` should start the server listening at `http://localhost:3000`.

+## Nowhere near done yet

+Fuller documentation, expansion of the demo project model & further improvements to follow.

-## Working with HTML
+### Working with HTML

 If you need to generate HTML, or interact with existing snippets, you could use [awb](https://github.com/barcek/awb).

-## Not done yet

-Fuller documentation, expansion of the demo project model & further improvements to follow.

 ## Repository tree